 - Put away the camera: You read that right.
 All too often, after hunting for hours, an unforgettable display of multi-coloured lights will dance right overhead, but people are so busy holding iPhones in front of their faces and struggling with tripods that they forget to stop and experience the moment.
 Leave the photo-taking to professionals.
 Being there is priceless.

 Weather permitting, Gray Line Iceland offers daily Northern Lights tours during the season.
-We’ll take you to the best places for aurora activity that day, with some Icelandic snacks and folklore along the way.
+We’ll take you to the best places for aurora activity that day, with some Icelandic folklore along the way.